PapenfussLab/gridss/Readme.md

 #### REFERENCE

 Reference genome fasta file.
-As the entire
+Note that gridss caches the entire reference genome in memory so ensure that the working memory available to gridss comfortably exceeds the reference genome size.

 #### INPUT